vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

-upgrading my application type (EB-2 to EB-1) so I have to wait "only" about five years, (b) making a lot of money and going the EB-5 (investor/entrepreneur) visa route, that would again take at least two years after I make the money, or (c) marriage (this is obviously a little different than the others in that I won't do this purely to get a green card, but it's also the only one of the three that will create a genuine additional motivation for me to stay in the United States).
+upgrading my application type (EB-2 to EB-1) so I have to wait "only" about five years, (b) making a lot of money and going the EB-5 (investor/entrepreneur) visa route, that would again take at least two years after I make the money, or (c) marriage.
+Marriageis obviously a little different than the others in that I won't do this purely to get a green card, but it's also the only one of the three that will create a genuine additional motivation for me to stay in the United States;
+on another note, I think marriage will further decrease my desire to continue a demanding day job, because I definitely can't juggle demanding day job, personal projects, *and* family, and I think demanding day job will be first on the chopping block.

 Second, I could leave the United States after a few years, once I want to stop doing the current type of job.
-The good thing about having a pending green card application is that I have the ability to come to the United States for work on similar lines at any time in thee future.
+The good thing about having a pending green card application is that I have the ability to come to the United States for work on similar lines at any time in the future.

 The decision of which route to go is a little complex, but what the